Driving Under the Influence of Illegal Drugs

 It is worthy to note that however that what is being punished here is the driving under the influence of illegal drugs and not for its use.
 The tests administered may be inaccurate; therefore a person suspected of DUID can refute such allegations with the help of a skilled Orange County DUID attorney.

-At Coffey & Coffey, our attorneys defend DUI, DUID, BUI (boating under the influence) and other criminal charges exclusively in Orange County.
+At the Law Office of Mike Coffey Attorney at Law& Coffey, our attorneys defend DUI, DUID, BUI (boating under the influence) and other criminal charges exclusively in Orange County.
 We know that there are certain judges and D.A.s who look more favorable on your type of case.
 We also know there are certain judges that we defiantly want to avoid.
 Call us for a free in-person consultation at (800) 706-7888.